shehryar49/nuke/README.md

 # nuke
-A backend web development framework for Plutonium
+A backend web development framework for Plutonium.
+It uses FastCGI and nginx.